adriacabeza/Volvo-Challenge/README.md

 [Already deployed version](https://volvostarthack.herokuapp.com/)

-***(Note: Since it is deployed on Heroku, if the app hasn't been used in some time, it might need a minute for the servers tu start running once you make a request)***
+***(Note: Since it is deployed on Heroku, if the app hasn't been used in some time, it might need a minute for the servers to start running once you make a request)***

 ## Authors